michaelfung/docker-stableperl/sample-app/README.md

 ## Update perl modules

-You need to use the stableperl-rt-builder image to update or install addtional perl modules.
+You need to use the rt-builder image to update or install addtional perl modules.

-    docker run -it --rm \
-      --mount source=perlbrew,target=/opt/perlbrew \
-      stableperl-rt-builder /bin/bash

-In the tty, setup perlbrew environment:

-    source /opt/perlbrew/etc/bashrc
-    perlbrew use perl-5.22.0-1.001

 Install or update needed modules:

-    cpanm -M http://localcpan.lan:3111 --no-man-pages Some::Module
+    docker run -t --rm --mount source=opt-perlbrew-stableperl,target=/opt/perlbrew rt-builder:buster cpanm --no-man-pages Some::Module

+Use shell to examine:

+    docker run -it --rm --mount source=opt-perlbrew-stableperl,target=/opt/perlbrew rt-builder:buster /bin/bash

 ## Networking with bridge to physical LAN